AnonymouX47/termvisage/CONTRIBUTING.md

 ### Legal Notice

-When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the [term-image-viewer license](/LICENSE).
+When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the [termvisage license](/LICENSE).

 If by any means, any content which you didn't author is included, this should be clearly and duely noted along with any neccesary attribution and license/copyright notices.
 **NOTE:** We can not guarantee that such contributions will be accepted.